roeitell/php-activerecord-plusplus/README.md

 Installation
 ------------

-This project is specifically intended for current users of php-activerecord.
+This project is specifically intended for existing users of php-activerecord.
 All that is required is to drop the inclusion of the PHP library files, and instead, include the extension itself.
 The extension will provide all the existing, needed php-activerecord API.

 1. Download to php's `ext/` folder, and compile (either use `phpize`, or re-compile with php `--enable-activerecord`)